FrankLef/cookiecutter-proj/README.md

 │   │   ├── registry.py       <- Values shared by all modules.
 Equivalent to a singleton.
 |   |   └── ...
 │   ├── _workflow             <- CLI used by __main__.py to run the modules.
-│   │   ├── config.json       <- Configuration settings used by workflow.
+|   |   ├── config.json       <- Configuration file used by `workflow`.
 |   |   └── ...
-│   ├── s0_helpers            <- Utilities and helper codes.
+│   ├── s0_setup              <- Code used for setting up the project.
 │   │   ├── __init__.py
 |   |   └── ...
 |   ├── s1_extr               <- Code to extract the raw data.